EnvisionDoc/device_connection_en/howto/device/manage/viewing_command_status.md

-# Managing Cached Commands
+# Issuing Cached Commands from Cloud

 EnOS can immediately send commands to devices or cache the commands until later at the request of an application.

-- Immediate sending: EnOS immediately sends the command once it receives it, and if the device is offline or the device does not receive the command, the command failed to be sent.
+- Instant commands: EnOS immediately sends the command once it receives it, and if the device is offline or the device does not receive the command, the command failed to be sent.
-- Command caching: EnOS first adds the command to a queue.
+- Cached commands: EnOS first adds the command to a queue.
 After the device re-establishes connection with EnOS, EnOS sends the cached commands in order.
 You can use command caching where the device is disconnected from EnOS, or the low-power devices might fail to receive and execute the commands sent by EnOS in time as they are usually sleeping.
 EnOS can cache up to 50 commands for a single device.

 When an application sends a request to EnOS, it can carry the parameter `pendingTtl`.
 This parameter indicates for how long EnOS caches this command in the queue.
 Its value ranges from 0 second to 72800 seconds, i.e. 0-48 hours.
 The default value of `pendingTtl` is 0, that is, the command will be sent immediately, if `pendingTtl` is not specified in the request.